-Further information can be obtained from the JEDEC standard JESD625-A Requirements for Handling Electrostatic Discharge Sensitive (ESDS) Devices.
+Further information can be obtained from the JEDEC standard JESD625-A Requirements for Handling Electrostatic Discharge Sensitive (ESDS) Devices which can be downloaded free of charge from: www.jedec.org.

-13.5.
+14.5.
 Reflow

 The modules are compatible with lead free soldering processes as defined in IPC/JEDEC J-STD-020.
 The reflow profile must not exceed the profile given IPC/JEDEC J-STD-020 Table 5-2, "Classification Reflow Profiles".
 Although IPC/JEDEC J-STD-020 allows for three reflows, the assembly process for the module uses one of those profiles, therefore the module is limited to two reflows.